oelarnes/spells/README.md

 ### Memory Usage

 One of my goals in creating Spells was to eliminate issues with memory pressure by exclusively using the map-reduce paradigm and a technology that supports partitioned/streaming aggregation of larget-than-memory datasets.
-By default, Polars loads the entire dataset in memory, but the API exposes a parameter `streaming` which I have exposed as `use_streaming`.
-Further testing is needed to determine the performance impacts, but this is the first thing you should try if you run into memory issues.
+By default, Polars loads the entire dataset in memory, but the API exposes a parameter `streaming` which I have exposed as `use_streaming` and defaulted to `True` in Spells.
+Further testing is needed to determine the performance impacts, so you could try turning it off if you have expansive virtual memory.
+My 16 GB MacBook Air is fine using 60 GB of memory, but my 32 GB homelab is not.

 When refreshing a given set's data files from 17Lands using the provided cli, the cache for that set is automatically cleared.
 The `spells` CLI gives additional tools for managing the local and external caches.